 Follow the Locals

 With so many restaurants serving sushi on the menu, it can be difficult to know where to eat.
 The golden rule to finding a good sushi restaurant is to follow the locals.
 If you find a sushi bar that is packed with locals then you know it offers decent food.
+You can find the best spots where locals pick up the freshest ingredients in tokyo on this fish market tour of Tsukiji.

 The 15 Second Rule